-A Roman Guy representative greeted us in front of Basilica San Clemente—a rather unassuming church a couple of blocks behind the Colosseum—letting us know that we had found the correct place to start our tour.
+A Roman Guy (now the Tour Guy) representative greeted us in front of Basilica San Clemente—a rather unassuming church a couple of blocks behind the Colosseum—letting us know that we had found the correct place to start our tour.
 Since we took the bus, we had arrived early and chose to explore the church a little on our own.
 There was hardly anyone in the basilica and I was able to sit and take in all the grandeur of the building.
 We then went across the street for a quick caffe (espresso) and cornetto (croissant) before our morning of seeing fabulous Rome attractions would begin.
 Soon thereafter a bicyclist pulled up with items we would need for the adventure and Michele (pronounced Mee-kell-ay), our guide, arrived.
 Our “Rome Catacombs and San Clemente Underground Tour” began and I was bouncing with excitement to see what historical tidbits I would learn and what archaeological sites I would explore.

 Basilica San Clemente